Online Slip Detection and Friction Coefficient Estimation for Autonomous Racing: PROBLEM FORMULATION

 \begin{definition}[Dynamical model] For plant $P$ with coordinate system $B$, state space $\mathcal{S} \subseteq \mathbb{R}^n$, action space $\mathcal{U} \subseteq \mathbb{R}^m$, and the set of external forces $F$ expressed in $B$, a continuous-time dynamical model is a transition map $g: \mathcal{S} \times \mathcal{U} \times \mathcal{F} \to \mathbb{R}^n$. \end{definition}

-Under the bicycle model, subscripts f and r represent the \emph{front} and \emph{rear} axles, respectively, the set of forces $F$ consists of tire forces, rolling resistance force $F_{rr}$, and aerodynamical force $F_{drag}$: $F = \{F_{x_f}, F_{y_f}, F_{x_r}, F_{y_r}, F_{drag}\}$.
-The vehicle dynamics in the $X_tY_t$ plane in $B$ are given by: \begin{enumerate} \item Longitudinal motion:
+Under the bicycle model, subscripts f and r represent the \emph{front} and \emph{rear} axles, respectively, the set of forces $F = \{F_{x_f}, F_{y_f}, F_{x_r}, F_{y_r}, F_{drag}\}$ consists of tire forces, rolling resistance force $F_{rr}$, and aerodynamical force $F_{drag}$.
+The vehicle dynamics in the $X_tY_t$ plane in $B$ are given by: